17 Signs You Were Raised by a Narcissistic Mother

 Most of the time, you won’t be aware of this feeling.
 It’s like wallpaper — invisible, but always there.
 The shame you experienced and now carry with you is a habit ingrained through emotionally abusive parenting.
 Many survivors of narcissistic parenting continue to shame themselves unconsciously when they fail to live up to the impossible standards set by their parents.

-5. Sensitivity to criticism
+6. Sensitivity to Criticism

 Narcissists experience their children as an extension of themselves.
 In order to maintain an inflated and positive experience of self, they need their offspring to be perfect.
 This means that they are continuously uncomfortable with the mistakes and imperfections inherent in being human.